elpop/melate/README.md

                 melate.pl -l melate -c 20

-    -totals or -t
-            Used with the -lottery (or -l) option, Don't show the draws and numbers matrix, only the totals of the analysis:

-                melate.pl -lottery melate -count 20 -totals

-                or

-                melate.pl -l melate -c 20 -t

-    -plain or -p
-            Used with the -lottery (or -l) option, Don't show termina text color.

-            This to make printable output or genrate files without escape codes.

-                melate.pl -lottery melate -count 20 -p

-                or

-                melate.pl -l melate -c 20 -p

-            you can make a bash script to send the print output to file

-                #!/bin/bash
-                PRODUCT="melate revancha revanchita retro"
-                NUMBER="20 10"
-                for prod in $PRODUCT
-                do
-                    for count in $NUMBER
-                    do
-                        /usr/local/bin/melate.pl -l $prod -c $count -p > $prod"_"$count.log
-                    done
-                done

     -download or -d
             Download the results of draws of lottery products from the lottery authority and insert into the sqlite DB: